top of page

 David: What opportunities did you have that lead you to success in both your art and your life?

 Ella: My parents did encourage me being an artist and musician.
 That was probably the most important opportunity.
 But overall, I mostly went the hard route.
-I could have made a lot of things differently but I didn’t and I am not looking back.
+I could have done a lot of things differently but I didn’t and I'm not looking back.
 And I never agreed to change my style which especially applies to my musical work.
 There were opportunities but I wouldn’t have been able to do my own thing.

 David: How about hardships.
 Is there anything you can tell us about something you had to overcome in order to pursue art?